-- Use of college vehicles must be requested in advance and approved in writing by the Chief Student Affairs Officer and the President of the College.
+- Use of college vehicles must be requested in advance and approved in writing by the Dean of Students and the President of the College.
 No one will be permitted to travel without written approval.
-Drivers will be responsible for requesting a safety inspection. - When students travel in vehicles owned by faculty and staff members to attend approved college- related functions, each student will complete a Hold-Harmless Agreement (See Form J).
+Drivers will be responsible for requesting a safety inspection. - When students travel in vehicles owned by faculty and staff members to attend approved college- related functions, each student will complete a Hold-Harmless Agreement (See Form I).
 This agreement releases the College of any and all liabilities.
-The agreement form can be obtained from the Office of the Chief Student Affairs Officer.
-Once completed, the original agreement must be returned to the office of the Chief Student Affairs Officer for filing. - In case of emergencies while traveling, the faculty advisor must do whatever is necessary to guarantee that students receive any required medical attention.
+The agreement form can be obtained from the Office of the Dean of Students.
+Once completed, the original agreement must be returned to the office of the Dean of Students for filing. - In case of emergencies while traveling, the faculty advisor must do whatever is necessary to guarantee that students receive any required medical attention.
 Once assistance has been provided, students may resume the trip.
 No one can continue to travel without the accompaniment of a responsible college employee. - All drivers will pick up and return the college vehicles to the parking area on the Southwest Campus.
 All safety violations must be reported immediately.